-These effects, called "deterministic effects", have been known for a long time, as the first effects were observed with the discovery of X rays by Roentgen.
-They are certain to appear when the absorbed quantity of radiation exceeds a given dose level, which varies according to the type of tissue.
+These effects, called "deterministic effects", have been known for a long time, as the first effects were observed with the discovery of X rays by Roentgen (1895).
+They depend on the type of tissue exposed and are certain to appear as soon as the quantity of radiation absorbed exceeds a certain dose level.
 These effects include, for example, erythema, radiodermatitis, radionecrosis and cataract formation.
 The higher the radiation dose received by the tissue, the more serious the effects.